Annual Book & Research Award

 The judges praised it for its clear exposition of different perspectives, its combination of scholarly depth and accessibility and for breaking new ground in crossing over between the often hostile fields of theology, psychology, and human development.
 The conclusions are pioneering and compelling and admirably explore the complexity of the human person, consistent with the main concerns of the Dallas Willard Book Award.

-“Temptation, Virtue, and the Character of Christ” by Adam C. Pelser in Faith and Philosophy Vol. 36, No. 1, 2019.
+Temptation, Virtue, and the Character of Christ” by Adam C. Pelser in Faith and Philosophy Vol. 36, No. 1, 2019

-Dr. Pelser's paper was selected out of a field of nominated articles by a panel of judges who praised it in particular for touching on Dallas Willard's concerns (1)-(3), but especially for demonstrating the relevance of sophisticated philosophical thought to a matter of great interest and import to all Christians.
+Dr. Adam Pelser's paper was selected out of a field of nominated articles by a panel of judges who praised it in particular for touching on Dallas Willard's concerns (1)-(3), but especially for demonstrating the relevance of sophisticated philosophical thought to a matter of great interest and import to all Christians.
 Prof. Mark Nelson, Director & Faculty Liaison to the DWRC described it as "an excellent example of how careful philosophical reflection on virtue can shed light on Christian theology and scripture interpretation in ways that have potential to build up individual believers."

 Dr. Pelser (Ph.D., Baylor University) is associate professor of philosophy at the U.S. Air Force Academy in Colorado Springs, CO.

-2019 Book Award Co-winners
+2019 Book Award c0-Winners

-Becoming Dallas Willard, by Gary Moon
+Becoming Dallas Willard, The Formation of a Philosopher, Teacher, and Christ Follower by Gary Moon

-Christ-Centered Mindfulness, by Katherine Thompson
+Christ-Centred Mindfulness, by Katherine Thompson

-Eudaimonism, by Mark LeBar in the Oxford Handbook of Virtue
+"Eudaimonism" by Mark LeBar in The Oxford Handbook of Virtue

 Mark LeBar is Professor of Philosophy at Florida State University.
 He works in moral, social, and political philosophy.
 Mark has a Ph.D. in philosophy from the University of Arizona, an MA in philosophy from the University of Washington, and an MBA from Pepperdine University.
 He received his bachelor's degree in Philosophy and English from Westmont College in Santa Barbara, CA. He enjoys working with undergraduates as well as helping graduate students create their own projects.

-The Evidential Force of Spiritual Maturity and the Christian Doctrine of Sanctification, by Steven Porter in Religious Studies
+"The Evidential Force of Spiritual Maturity and the Christian Doctrine of Sanctification", by Steven Porter in Religious Studies 55:1 (2019)

 The Science of Virtue: Why Positive Psychology Matters to the Church by Mark R. McMinn